 Quiet Quitting Your Marriage

-Part of quiet quitting your marriage is a conscious decision to give up on hope for change, settle for the way things are, and shifting your focus to yourself, your kids, or career.
-Everything BUT your spouse, but it doesn’t start there.
+Part of quiet quitting your marriage is a conscious decision to give up on hope for change, settle for the way things are, and then shifting your focus away from your spouse toward something else; yourself, your kids, career, or even another person.

 Here are 5 stages your marriage goes through in the ‘quiet quitting’ process.